raymondbernard/saml-test-sp/README.md

 # SAML-test-SP is a non-docker Saml testing plaform.

-This is a small, golang-based SAML Service Provider, to be used in End-to-end or other testing.
-It uses the https://github.com/crewjam/saml Library for the actual SAML Logic for the main logic.
+The mission of this repo is to create a small, golang-based SAML Service Provider or  SP.
+This tool hopes to address End-to-end use cases or other testing scenarios.

+Note: This is initially a fork from https://github.com/BeryJu/saml-test-sp The repo depends on the code from https://github.com/crewjam/saml

+Refactoring goals.
+Our version is refactored the same behavior into clear golang code.
+One of its best attributes of Golang is how readable and powerful it is.
+As a result, the effort behind this repo is to make things easier to evaluate, extend and support the long-term feature set of this application.

+Note the original version of this fork lacks underlying unit tests.
+As a result, we will be writing them as we begin to evaluate the underlying code.
+Our primary focus is to harden this repo by completing this effort.

-SAML-test-SP supports IdP-initiated Login flows, *however* RelayState has to be empty for this to work.
+Beware, according to the original repo, this tool supports IdP-initiated login workflows;* however* RelayState has to be empty for this to work!!

+As a result, work needs could be done to add greater flexibility.
+This should be an active area of the investigation if we encounter use cases for this behavior.

+Currently, the original version and this repo have feature symmetry.
+We anticipate we will maintain backward compatibility but will be free to add new features as the marketplace demand.

 This tool is full configured using environment variables.